-ATV safety training is a top priority for Polaris.
-When you purchased your new ATV, your dealer instructed you on the authorized ATV RiderCoursesm available to you and your eligible family members.
+If you purchased a new POLARIS ATV in the United States, your dealer provided information about the authorized ATV RiderCoursesm that is available to you and your eligible family members.
 This training is included in the purchase price of your ATV.
-Polaris strongly encourages you and your eligible family members who will be riding the ATV to take the ATV RiderCoursesm.
 You were also provided with printed materials that explain safe operating procedures.
 You should review this information on a regular basis.

-If you purchased a used Polaris ATV, you can take the ATV RiderCoursesm by calling ATV Enrollment Express at (800) 887-2887 or by visiting www.atvsafety.org.
-Purchasers of a used Polaris ATV will be charged for this training.
+If you purchased a used POLARIS ATV in the United States, you can enroll in the ATV RiderCoursesm for a fee.
+Call ATV Enrollment Express at (800) 887-2887 or visit www.atvsafety.org.